-National Council Members are healthcare organizations and healthcare management entities providing treatment and support in the community to more than 8 million adults and children living with mental illness and addiction disorders.
+National Council Members are healthcare organizations and healthcare management entities providing treatment and support in the community to more than 10 million adults, children and families living with mental illnesses and addictions.
 Click on a state below to see a list of members there.

 National Council member organizations deliver billions of dollars every year in services — financed by federal, state, and local grants and contracts; Medicaid, Medicare, and commercial insurance; self-payers; and individual and corporate charitable contributions.
 Members are critical economic engines within their communities.
 Together, National Council member organizations employ approximately 500,000 staff, including administrators, clinical professionals, para-professionals, peer counselors, and support staff.